koejdga/FinanceHelper/README.md

 Before running the project, you need to:
 1. Install **npm** if you haven't done it yet.
 Link to the documentation is [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 2. Have an operational Android or IOS VM or a mobile phone.
+Instruction to set up your environment is [here](https://docs.expo.dev/get-started/set-up-your-environment/?platform=android&device=physical).
+For Android emulator, Android Studio is recommended.
+Instruction is [here](https://docs.expo.dev/workflow/android-studio-emulator/).
+For IOS emulator, XCode is recommended.
+Instruction is [here](https://docs.expo.dev/workflow/ios-simulator/).

 ### Run from terminal
 1. Clone the repository or download it as an archive.